ssdbhub/ssdbhub.github.io/Readme.md

 For this example the ssdb-py client is use.
-Before using the package it should be installed.
+Before using the package it should be installed as follows:

 ```shell
 $ pip install ssdb